Back to All Resorts

 Traveler Insights(210 discussions)

-Lighthouse Pointe at Grand Lucayan Resort occupied a unique place in the Caribbean travel landscape - an all-inclusive on Grand Bahama Island that let budget-conscious travelers experience the Bahamas without the Nassau price tag.
-At its best, the resort delivered on a gorgeous beach, genuinely warm Bahamian hospitality, and a sense of place that felt authentic rather than manufactured.
-The surrounding Grand Bahama waters drew divers and snorkelers for good reason, and the proximity to Port Lucaya Marketplace gave the property a community connection rare among all-inclusives.
-The resort is now closed as part of a $120 million acquisition by US developer Concord Wilshire Capital, which has outlined an ambitious $827 million redevelopment plan.
+Lighthouse Pointe at Grand Lucayan Resort occupies a unique place in the Caribbean travel landscape - an all-inclusive on Grand Bahama Island that lets budget-conscious travelers experience the Bahamas without the Nassau price tag.
+Despite persistent rumors to the contrary, Lighthouse Pointe itself is open: the 196-room hotel is the only operating hotel at the Grand Lucayan complex and will remain open as the wider 56-acre property undergoes redevelopment following its $120 million acquisition by US developer Concord Wilshire Capital.
+It's still bookable through major booking sites and even sells day passes via ResortPass.
+At its best, the resort delivers on a gorgeous beach, genuinely warm Bahamian hospitality, and a sense of place that feels authentic rather than manufactured, with the adjacent UNEXSO dive operation and Port Lucaya Marketplace giving it a community connection rare among all-inclusives.

 Pros

-• +Stunning location on Grand Bahama Island with turquoise water and wide, uncrowded white sand beach that guests describe as genuinely beautiful
+• +Stunning location on Grand Bahama Island with turquoise water and a wide, uncrowded white sand beach that guests describe as genuinely beautiful

 • +Intimate scale compared to the mega-resorts of Nassau - fewer crowds at the pool, beach, and restaurants